 Ascendis Health strives to achieve high standards of corporate governance and ethical practices to ensure the sustainability of the business.
 The board acknowledges the relationship between good governance and long-term equity performance, recognising that investors afford premium ratings to well managed businesses.

 The governance framework covers risk management, legislative and regulatory compliance, internal controls, external and internal audit, and is underpinned by the principles of accountability, transparency and integrity.

 - Ascendis subscribes to the spirit of good corporate governance embodied in the King governance codes and will report according on the newly adopted King lV code in the 2018 integrated report to be published in September 2018.

-- The board is elected by shareholders and currently consists of six non-executive directors (with four classified as independent directors) and four executive directors (reducing to two at the end of June 2018).
+- The board is elected by shareholders and currently consists of five non-executive directors (with three classified as independent directors) and one executive director (holding the position of joint chief financial officer and interim chief executive officer).